There’s no worse feeling than getting on the plane for a long-haul international flight when the realization strikes: You forgot something.

-The Chase Sapphire Preferred has been a mainstay in traveler’s wallets because it offers 2x points on all travel and dining purchases, along with a 60,000-point welcome bonus after spending $4,000 within three months.
+The Chase Sapphire Preferred Card has been a mainstay in traveler’s wallets because it offers 2x points on all travel and dining purchases, along with a 100,000-point welcome bonus after spending $4,000 within three months.
 It carries a $95 annual fee, which is not waived in the first year.
 But you could easily save more than that by avoiding foreign transaction fees – not to mention all that travel you can book using those points.

 Click Here to learn more about the Chase Sapphire Preferred card.

 Another popular option is the Capital One Venture Rewards Credit Card.
 Much like the Chase Sapphire Preferred, you can get 50,000 miles after spending just $3,000 in three months.
 But you’ll earn 2x miles on every single purchase – except for through Hotels.com, where you’ll earn an astounding 10x miles per dollar.
-And in addition to the no foreign transaction fee perk, you’ll also get up to $100 in credits to cover an application with Global Entry or TSA PreCheck.
+And in addition to the no foreign transaction fee perk, you’ll also get up to $100 in credits to cover an application with TSA PreCheck vs Global Entry.

 Click Here to learn more about the Capital One Venture Credit Card.

 Stop Paying ATM Fees Worldwide with the Charles Schwab Debit Card

 It might sound like an overstatement, but getting this card changed my life.

 No need to worry about horrible ATM fees for trying to get your own money.
 No more getting ripped off by local exchange stations on the ground.
 No more carrying foreign currency around in a goofy belt or whatever fix you might have come up with.